-

 Interviews should be handled in a consistent way and against clear criteria, so that fair comparisons can be made of all short-listed candidates.
 Where possible, the chair should be involved.
 Departments should assemble an interview panel that matches the requirements of the board or body and the board vacancy, ensuring a mix of gender.
 The membership of the panel for an appointment should remain the same unless exceptional circumstances arise.
 An objective record needs to be kept of all interviews.

-Interviews also are a good way to share information on the complexities of working in the public sector and to gauge the depth of the candidate’s understanding of the duties of a board member, including the importance of good governance of the Crown’s interests.
+Interviews also are a good way to share information on the complexities of working in the public sector and to gauge the depth of the candidate’s understanding of the duties of a board member, including the importance of good governance of the Crown’s interests, and awareness of the principles under the Public Service Act and any relevant code of conduct.
 The panel also must give a candidate the chance to respond to any concerns raised by their declaration of interests or by any external checks.

 Departments may reimburse the actual and reasonable costs met by applicants attending interviews, on a case-by-case basis.